DamlaSerper/ResearchData/README.md

 - top_cyl.stl
 - top_disk.stl

-For more information on how they are generated:
+For more information on how mesh/geometry files are generated:

 https://github.com/DamlaSerper/Parameterized_Centrifugal_Filter

 #### Dump file (Initial no_overlap packing of particles)
 - dump.atom_info_1

-For more information on how it is generated:
+For more information on how dump files (for packing) are generated:

 https://github.com/DamlaSerper/Packing-InFile-BatchFile_Generator